Marketing without market analysis is like driving with your eyes closed!

 Do A Competitor Analysis

 Once the market and the customer are analysed, the next step is to analyse the existing players in the market and the business strategies they use.
-Doing this results in identification of opportunities and threats that needs to be taken care of.
+Doing this results in the identification of opportunities and threats that need to be taken care of.

-Competitor analysis is important to build an understanding of how the existing market operates and how potential customers rate the competition.
+Competitor analysis is important to understand how the existing market operates and how potential customers rate the competition.
 This competition is often divided into three types –

 - Direct Competitors: Competitors which cater to the same customers, address the same problem, and provide the same solution as you.